ifcb-utopia/PIVOT/README.md

 ```

 Please note that Conda must be installed for the above commands to work.
 For instructions on installing Conda, please visit [Conda.io](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

+More detailed instructions on how to install and run PIVOT can be found on the documentation [website](https://ifcb-utopia.github.io/repositories/pivot.html).

 <a id="data"></a>
 ## Data